 NATIONAL GRILLED CHEESE SANDWICH DAY

-According to food historians, cooked bread and cheese is an ancient food, enjoyed across the world in many cultures.
-The United States modern version of the grilled cheese sandwich originated in the 1920s when inexpensive sliced bread and American cheese became easily available.
-Originally it was made as an open-faced sandwich.
+According to food historians, many cultures around the world have enjoyed cooked bread and cheese since ancient times.
+The United States modern version of the grilled cheese sandwich originated in the 1920s.
+As sliced bread and American cheese became easily available, Americans began making open-faced grilled cheese sandwiches.

 United States government cookbooks describe Navy cooks broiling “American cheese filling sandwiches” during World War II.